-These are targetted specifically to tightening up your core.
+These are targeted specifically to tighten up your core.
 Slight differences in how you do these exercises will ensure that not only your abs but also your arms are toned up.

 Planks on the Reformer can be amazing for blasting waist, chest and upper arm fat.